 January 4, 2010 at 10:53 pm

-Dan Fastenberg is a producer for Reuters Video News in Washington, DC.
-Previously, he was an associate editor with AOL Money and the Huffington Post Media Group.
+Dan Fastenberg is currently a producer for Reuters Video News in Washington, DC.
+He was previously an associate editor with AOL Money and the Huffington Post Media Group in New York.
 In that position, he covered labor and workplace issues for AOL Jobs.
-Prior to that, he was a reporter for TIME Magazine.
-Previously, he worked for three years as a journalist in Buenos Aires, Argentina, first for the English-language newspaper The Buenos Aires Herald and then for the Thomson Reuters News Service.
-As a reporter, he covered the 2007 war crimes trial of Father Christian Federico von Wernich, of the 1976-1983 Argentine Dirty War, and was hired as a correspondent for the BBC World Service during the trial.
-His work on the trial has been cited by the New York University Law Review, the Human Rights Quarterly and the Argentine Ministry of Foreign Relations.
+Prior to that, he was a reporter for TIME Magazine, also in New York.
+Previously, he worked for three years as a journalist in Buenos Aires, Argentina, first for the English-language newspaper The Buenos Aires Herald and then as a news writer for Reuters Video News.
+As a reporter, he covered the war crimes trial of Father Christian Federico von Wernich, of the 1976-1983 Argentine Dirty War, and was hired as a correspondent for the BBC World Service to cover the story.
+His work on von Wernich has been cited by the New York University Law Review, the Human Rights Quarterly and the Argentine Ministry of Foreign Relations.